Gbekoilias/Apple_Intl_Marketing_Evaluation/README.md

    - Compare and contrast marketing strategies in each market.
    - Identify similarities, differences, and adaptations.

-### 9. Conclusion and Recommendations
-   - Summarize key findings and insights.
-   - Provide actionable recommendations based on unique market characteristics.

-## How to Use
-- Navigate to each section for detailed analysis.
-- Adjust content based on further research or specific preferences.

 ## License
 This project is licensed under the [MIT License](LICENSE).